ArkaprabhaDas13/DevTinder/README.md

 Order of the routes matter a lot

-Install Postman app and make a workspace/collectio > test API call
+In stall Postman app and make a workspace/collectio > test API call

 Write logic to handle GET, POST, PATCH, DELETE API Calls and test them on Postman